 - Phone: Nevada Secretary of State’s office — 1-800-450-8594 and select option 9

-- Obtain a Nevada business license if you don't already have one (follow the steps above).
+- Obtain a Nevada business license if you don't already have one.
 You will need your State of Nevada Business ID number to apply for a Clark County business license.

 - Apply for your Clark County Business License by following these instructions or visiting the Clark County website directly.

 - Already have a Clark County Business License?
-Renew your license for the 2019 by following these instructions.
+Renew your license for 2020 by following these instructions.

-Applications may also be mailed in or dropped off with a check or money order in the amount of $25 payable to "Clark County Business License."
+Applications may also be mailed in or dropped off with a check or money order in the amount of a $45 first time application fee (Effective 5/1/19), and an additional $25 license fee payable to "Clark County Business License."

 Clark County Office Location: